 So, while incentives are seemingly trending up, they remain historically low.
 Incentives tend to grow along with inventory levels, which are still catching up to the full lots found pre-pandemic.
 That means dealers will not offer the same vehicle discounting level as in previous holiday seasons.

 If you have been waiting for the holiday season to make a vehicle purchase, understand that waiting for holiday sales likely won’t make a big difference.

 Current car buying environment

-In addition to general inventory shortages, the current interest rate environment isn’t favorable if you plan to finance a car.
-Unless you can pay cash, you’ll pay significantly more in interest to buy a car now than you would have in 2021.
+And the current interest rate environment isn’t favorable if you plan to finance a car.
+Unless you can pay cash, you’ll pay significantly more interest to buy a car now than this time last year.

-When a recession does occur, car buying may decrease, and dealers may be more incentivized to lower prices.
-Interest rates are also likely to be cut to address a recession.
 If you don’t urgently need a car, you may want to avoid the Black Friday car sales this year and keep saving cash.
-Even if interest rates stay high, you’ll be able to put more money down and save on financing costs.
+Even if interest rates stay high, you can put more money down and save on financing costs.

 You may find that you qualify for competitive interest rates through an online bank or local credit union.
 This can give you the power to negotiate for an even lower purchase price if you don’t need to chase after any specialty promotional financing the dealership is offering.

 You can quickly find out how much car you can afford and compare loan terms and interest rates across multiple lenders using our prequalification tool.
 It only takes a few minutes and won’t hurt your credit score.